-The Turks and Caicos islands have something for everyone, from lavish upscale resorts catering to the wealthy to facilities and recreation centres that cater to middle-class travellers.
+The Turks and Caicos islands have something for everyone, from lavish upscale resorts catering to the wealthy to facilities and recreation centers that cater to middle-class travelers.
 Tourists come for the diving and swimming, as well as the delicious cuisine.
 There is also a Turks and Caicos Culture and Music Festival held in late summer.

 The three main islands of St. Thomas, St. John, and St. Croix are tourist-friendly locations where you’ll find a variety of hotels and resorts.
-These islands are a favourite destination for cruise ships.
-Travellers can expect a sunny climate, good beaches, and a laid-back island culture that is conducive to a relaxing and enjoyable time with the family.
+These islands are a favorite destination for cruise ships.
+Travelers can expect a sunny climate, good beaches, and a laid-back island culture that is conducive to a relaxing and enjoyable time with the family.

 Caribbean Hurricane Season – Resorts with Guarantees